Papias (lexicographer): Sources and influences

 Among the sources used by Papias in addition to Priscian were Isidore of Seville, Boethius, the Physiologus, Remigius of Auxerre, the glossary of Pseudo-Philoxenus, and Carolingian commentaries on Martianus Capella and classical authors such as Terence.
 Papias's work was widely used throughout the Middle Ages and into the 16th century, and was a source for Hugutio of Pisa, Johannes Balbus, and Johannes Reuchlin.
 It was so popular that more than a hundred manuscripts survive, and the name of its author became a synonym for vocabularium.
 Erasmus, however, disparaged Papias and similar writers for the lack of intellectual rigor in their pedagogy.

 Manuscripts and editions

 The main study of the manuscript tradition is B. Zonta, "I codici GLPV dell' Elementarium Papiae: un primo sondaggio nella tradizione manoscritta ed alcune osservazioni relative," Studi Classici e orientali 9 (1960) 76–99.
 The extremely rare first edition of the Elementarium was published 1476 in Milan.
 The better-known Venice editions were printed in 1485, 1491, and 1496.
 The edition of 1496 was published 1966 by Bottega d'Erasmo in Torino.
 Papias is also credited with an Ars grammatica that exists in 41 manuscripts.
+Violetta de Angelis wrote a critical edition of the *Elementarium* in 1977, left unfinished.